Rudra review: Ajay Devgn is a portrait of badass brilliance as he shoulders this Disney Hotstar series

 Web Series: Rudra

-Rudra Cast: Ajay Devgn, Raashii Khanna, Atul Kulkarni, Ashwini Kalsekar, Esha Deol, Ashish Vidyarthi, Milind Gunaji
+Rudra Cast: Ajay Devgn, Raashii Khanna, Atul Kulkarni, Ashwini Kalsekar, Esha Deol, Milind Gunaji, Ashish Vidyarthi

 Rudra Director: Rajesh Mapuskar